plane icon

 Get RTK corrections

-In order to achieve centimeter/millimeter level accuracy with our GNSS receivers, you should have access to RTK corrections.
-There are two ways to get RTK correction data.
+To achieve centimeter/millimeter-level accuracy with our GNSS receivers, you need access to RTK corrections.
+There are two ways to get RTK correction data:

 Pros: